 This information is required regardless of whether or not you or your vulnerability testing consultants require prior approval from Amazon Web Services.

-Customers can initiate this process by creating a support ticket.
+To initiate this process, contact Acquia Support.
 Acquia's monitoring may generate critical alerts if certain conditions are met simulating a brute-force attack, port scanning, or a similar penetration testing technique.
 In that case, the Acquia Cloud platform may treat the test as a presumed attack and block it.
 For more information, see Preparing for security, penetration, or load testing.

 Acquia does not grant customer access to run operating system level scans, either credentialed or uncredentialed.
 Customers can validate that Acquia is running periodic operating system level scans and mitigating any noted issues by reviewing our third party audit reports, including SOC 1 and SOC 2.